AeroSpace is an i3-like tiling window manager for macOS

 [mode.main.binding]

-• For dvorak users, AeroSpace offers a preconfigured preset.
+• For dvorak and colemak users, AeroSpace offers preconfigured presets.

 You can configure environment variables of exec-* commands and callbacks (such as exec-and-forget, 'exec-on-workspace-change' callback)